emarcey/cicerone/glossary/brewing.md

+* **Abbey Beer:** a beer produced in the Trappist style, but not brewed within a trappist monastery
 * **Adjunct**: ingredients other than malted barley, water, yeast, hops
 	* primarily as a partial replacement for malt
 	* sometime derided for use by major beers to cut costs